edgedb/edgedb/doc/ref/edgeql/statements.rst

     This section needs a significant re-write w.r.t usage of FOR.

-EdgeQL has Select_, For_, Insert_, Update_, and Delete_ statements
+EdgeQL has Select_, Group_, For_, Insert_, Update_, and Delete_
-for managing the data in the DB.
+statements for managing the data in the DB.
 Each of these statements can also be used as an *expression* if it is enclosed in parentheses, in which case they also return a value.

 .. note::